consta-l/cream-docs/developer/crtokens.md

 ## Get Cash

-Cash is the amount of underlying balance owned by this crToken contract.
+Cash is the amount of underlying balance owned by this eRSDL contract.
 One may query the total amount of cash currently available to this market.

 ### CErc20/CEther